rust-lang/rust/src/doc/rustc-dev-guide/src/closure.md

 Let's start with [`upvar.rs`][upvar].
-This file has something called the [`euv::ExprUseVisitor`] which walks the source of the closure and invokes a callbackfor each upvar that is borrowed, mutated, or moved.
+This file has something called the [`euv::ExprUseVisitor`] which walks the source of the closure and invokes a callback for each upvar that is borrowed, mutated, or moved.

 [`euv::ExprUseVisitor`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_typeck/expr_use_visitor/struct.ExprUseVisitor.html